T-AbdelAlim/CraniumPy/README.md

 Based on a single transverse slice (at maximum head depth), cephalometric measurements are automatically extracted and plotted on the 3D model.

 Check the [step-by-step guide](/resources/documentation.pdf) to get started.

 The example mesh ```resources/test_mesh/test_mesh.ply``` can be used to explore the functionality of this tool.

+*NOTE: Step 3.
+(Clip, Repair, Resample) is computationally heavy (due to the resampling step) and can take a while depending on your setup.
+Clicking the screen may cause it to freeze.*

 ## Installation
 Project is created with: